 This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.

-Leslie_Herrmann@ykhc.org.
+If comments about this guideline, please contact clinical_guidelines@ykhc.org.